A voluntary approach since 1998

-The training given to logging teams (felling, skidding, creation and closure of logs park in the forest) improve the competence of teams and reduce the damage related to operating activities.
+Training of logging teams (felling, skidding, creation and closure of log yards in the forest) improves the competence of the teams and reduces damage related to logging activities.

-3) Strictly protected areas in the Forest concession :
+3) Fully protected areas in the forest concession:

-As part of the implementation of development plans, strictly protected areas of biodiversity have been identified: Logging is totally prohibited in these areas.
-These represent a total of 7997 ha for the entire concession (7 FMU), that is 2% of the total area.
+As part of the implementation of the management plans, areas of integral protection of biodiversity have been defined: logging is totally prohibited in these areas.
+These zones represent a total of 56,699 ha for the entire concession (7 FMUs), i.e. approximately 15% of the total area.